lithoformer/informationtheory/README.md

 # informationtheory
 assorted information theory scripts

-asciilists - from a list of strings of the same length, return the two strings that have the largest and smallest absolute ascii distances
+asciilists - from a list of strings of the same length, return the two strings that have the largest and smallest absolute ascii distances (or entropy)

 list=["capsule";
 "digital";